OphidiaBigData/ophidia-container/single-node/README.md

 Visit https://pypi.org/project/docker-squash/ to read the full documentation.

 ## Container run instruction:

-To start the container run the following command:
+To start the container the following command can be used:

 ```docker run --rm -it -v NETCDF_FILES_HOST_PATH:CONTAINER_PATH ophidia:latest```